Skip to content

 When should I use position tolerance instead of ± dimensions?

-Use position (true position) when you need to control the location of a feature (hole, pin, boss) relative to datums in a way that allows maximum tolerance zone.
-Position uses a cylindrical or spherical zone; ± X and ± Y on a hole effectively create a square tolerance zone, which is smaller than the inscribed circle.
-Position also clarifies that the tolerance applies at MMC or LMC when material condition is specified, enabling functional gaging and often reducing inspection cost.
+For holes and pins, position typically uses a cylindrical zone; ± X and ± Y on a hole create a square tolerance zone.
+Position also clarifies MMC or LMC use, which can enable functional gaging and often reduce production inspection cost.
 Reserve ± dimensions for non-critical features or when no datum relationship is needed.

 How does GD&T affect manufacturing and inspection cost?